-Some countries, such as Australia and the Philippines, have established a robust system with a code of conduct to prevent non-transparent and unnecessary interactions between public servants across all government sectors and the tobacco industry.
-With this system in place, the Philippines has increased tobacco taxes successfully and substantially over the past decade despite intense opposition from the tobacco industry.
+Some countries, such as Australia175 and the Philippines,176 have established a robust system with a code of conduct to prevent non-transparent and unnecessary interactions between public servants across all government sectors and the tobacco industry.
+With this system in place, the Philippines has increased tobacco taxes successfully^{177,178} and substantially over the past decade despite intense opposition from the tobacco industry.
 The Philippine government has leveraged the additional tobacco revenues to fund and expand its universal health coverage and enroll poor and vulnerable people.
-This move has reduced tobacco use and significant socioeconomic losses for years to come, which might have contributed to improving mental health conditions among tobacco users.
-The pro-poor policies have shown considerable positive impact.
+This move has reduced tobacco use and significant socioeconomic losses for years to come,179 which might have contributed to improving mental health conditions among tobacco users.
+The pro-poor policies have shown considerable positive impact.180

 UNDP and the Secretariat of the WHO FCTC developed a model code of conduct against tobacco industry interference covering all government sectors.
+181 the cost-effectiveness of interventions and the returns on investments.
+This will allow for informed responses that are backed by data.